 What is the Work Breakdown Structure (WBS)?

 The work breakdown structure (WBS) is a chart that outlines a project’s deliverables and components; it’s used to provide clarity on what the project needs to deliver.
+It’s one type of resource planning visualization that project managers commonly use.

 The WBS is created as a hierarchy of things that the project will produce and organizes a team’s work into manageable chunks.
 The hierarchy is usually two to four levels deep.
 It clarifies exactly what’s going to be delivered at the end of the project and shows how those deliverables relate to one another.